dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

-If callers usually know which type they have and which specific operation they want, it's better to define separate methods with different names to let them select the right one directly.
+If callers usually know which type they have and which specific operation they want, it's better to define separate methods with different names to let callers select the right operation.
 This gives better static type checking and faster performance since it avoids any runtime type tests.

-However, if users may have an object of an unknown type and *want* the API to interally use `is` to pick the right operation, then a single method with whose parameter is a supertype of all of the supported types might be reasonable.
+However, if users might have an object of an unknown type and *want* the API to internally use `is` to pick the right operation, then a single method where the parameter is a supertype of all of the supported types might be reasonable.
-In other words, if they would have wanted the API to use runtime type tests even if Dart *did* have overloading, then that's a good place to use a single method.

 ### AVOID public `late final` fields without initializers.